CyBear-Jinni/cbj_app/README.md

 This repository let you **create** your smart home devices.

-You can control does devices using physical buttons and from a smartphone app.
+You can control these devices using physical buttons and from a smartphone app.

 It is **not** "Home automation system" like the project [Home Assistant](https://www.home-assistant.io).